The Beginner’s Guide to DIY Stained Concrete Floors

 Once the floor was dry, it was time to stain.
 My husband made me a nifty contraption to protect the walls from the stain using a piece of cardboard and a paint pole.

 Using a plastic sprayer, we mixed the stain at a 1:1 ratio with water.
-I sprayed the edges of the room first and then went back and sprayed the rest of the room.
-The reaction is immediate and magical to watch.
-It bubbles a bit and turns fun colors.
+I sprayed the edges of the room first and then went back and sprayed the rest of the room, one small section at a time.

 One bottle was just enough to finish this room.

 We let it dry overnight and most of the next day.
 The stain pooled in low spots on the floor, so those spots ended up a lot more vibrant.

 Note: During application, it still got on the walls.
 Everything still had to be painted at this point, so I was okay with it.

 Cleaning the Concrete (Again)

-Same process as before, but this time, your water will turn blue (or whatever color of stain you chose.)
+Use the same process for cleaning as before, but this time, your water will turn blue (or whatever color of stain you chose.)
 Spray the soap, add water, and scrub.

 If the color is not dark enough at this point, add another layer of stain and clean it again.

-Sealing the Floors
+Sealing the Stained Concrete Floors